Must Visit Places in Majestic Germany | Germany Itinerary

 - Black Forest

-- Things to do in Berlin with kids I missed it due to lack of time, but read this to know more about Berlin).
+- Berlin – Capital city of Germany – A great city with many hotels in Berlin and also lot many things to do in Berlin with kids.
+I missed it due to lack of time, but read this to know more about Berlin).

 I have done this trip by Euro Rail.
 And these cities can also be done by road trips if you are renting a car.
 There are many Music Festivals in Germany which are also worth visiting.
 Also, you can do road tripping – Driving through the romantic road tour in Germany